GoSecure/prompt/README.md

 Prompt
 ------
 ### Description
+Project for AI-based implant feature.
+Contains proof of concept, and a command for the Mythic Medusa agent.

-This repository contains the following folders:
+The repository contains the following folders:
 - **pocs**: Python and C# programs that request and reflectively execute AI-generated code.
 - **mythic**: `prompt` command for the Mythic's Medusa agent, which uses a similar principle to the PoC, with some improvements.